Re-Born-Again/Academic_UI/README.md

 # Academic UI

 This project is a **Academic UI**, focusing on recreating the user interface of a platform designed for students.
-The goal of this project is to mirror the visual design and layout, ensuring responsiveness and usability.
+The goal of this project is to enhance the visual design and layout, ensuring responsiveness and usability.

 ## Features